kittybellth/Bamazon/README.md

 # Bamazon

 ### Purpose
-Pricticing how to applying 2 technologies to create shopping and database management applications.
+Practicing how to apply 2 technologies to create shopping and database management applications.

 ### Technologies
 * NodeJS
 * MySQL

 ### How to use an application
-**First thing first install all npm from package.json for running this application properly**
+* **First thing first install all npm from package.json for running this application properly**

 #### Customer Application
 1. Open the Terminal or Bash and use command `node bamazonCustomer.js`.